Carlthegreatt/Carlthegreatt/README.md

 # Carlthegreatt
 Hello, my name is **Carl F. Blancaflor**, and I am currently a 2nd-year Computer Engineering student.
-I have a strong interest in software development, data science and AI/Machine Learning.
+With strong interest in software development, data science and AI/Machine Learning.
 I aspire to contribute to innovative solutions, collaborate on meaningful projects, and grow as a professional in the field of technology.
 #